Laleham Burway: Early ownership, watermill and agricultural purposes

 The Burway is in a grant of Laleham manor during the 18th century.
 At the beginning of the 19th century it is described as paying no tithes or taxes to either parish.
 In 1911 it belonged to owners of estates within the manor of Laleham, and the pasture was divided into 300 parts called 'farrens,' the tenancies of which was granted variously to feed horses or to support cow and a half at £1 17s.
 6d. and £1 5s. annually, respectively.
 If a farren was sold it was worth about £40.
-The Burway was not inclosed under the Act of 1773 for inclosing the common fields of Laleham Manor in Chertsey, exempted from the Act of 1808 for inclosing Laleham but inclosed under an Act passed in 1813, when the Earl of Lucan, new lord of the manor, acquired by allotment and purchase about 70 acres.
+The Burway was not inclosed under the Laleham Inclosure Act 1774 (14 Geo.
+3. c.
+114 Pr.) for inclosing the common fields of Laleham Manor in Chertsey, exempted from the act of Parliament of 1808 for inclosing Laleham but inclosed under the Laleham Burway Inclosure Act 1813 (53 Geo.
+3. c.
+25 Pr.), when the Earl of Lucan, new lord of the manor, acquired by allotment and purchase about 70 acres.

 Laleham Burway (including Abbey Mead, its parent and together forming one main island) is the largest island of the non-tidal course of the River Thames in England upstream of the Tideway — if disqualifying the villages of Dorney and Eton, Berkshire enclosed by the 2002-completed Jubilee River.